How Red Bull Uses Influencer Marketing to Energize Its Brand

 Work With Micro-Influencers For Niche Contacts

-Instead of working exclusively with mega athletes or international influencers, Red Bull also utilizes micro influencers that have a deep connection with their respective small communities.
+Instead of working exclusively with mega athletes or international influencers, Red Bull also utilises micro influencers who have a deep connection with their respective small communities.
 They may have a smaller audience, but their audiences are very targeted.
-For example, a not so popular rock climber may gain attention in their community by demonstrating how Red Bull powers their climbs.
+For example, a not-so-popular rock climber may gain attention in their community by demonstrating how Red Bull powers their climbs.

 The relatability of micro-influencers could help consumers connect with them more, therefore putting more weight behind micro-influencer endorsements for niche demographics.
 This strategy further reinforces Red Bull’s event-driven, grassroots marketing strategy.